py5coding/py5book/integrations/matplotlib.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-The above example used `py5.mpl_cmaps`, py5's built-in dictionary of matplotlib's provided Colormaps.
+The above example used `py5.mpl_cmaps`, py5's built-in dictionary of matplotlib provided Colormaps.
 We could have just as easily used the string "ocean" there, but like named colors, it is easier to not have to remember the list of available Colormap names.

-Observe the call to `py5.background()`, which used a named color.
+Observe the call to `py5.background()`, which uses a named color.
 Non-numeric values will bypass the Colormap functionality.

 Here's a screenshot of what this example looks like.
 As you can see, the